tbcarver/LowComplexityGuidanceWebApp/readme.guidelines.md

 **Avoid** LIMIT [no of rows] + OFFSET [row num].

 **Why?** Offset does a full table scan to the offset number causing major performance issues with large 10,000+ record sets.

+## Lodash

+**Avoid** using client side lodash for anything that is in the web api or language.
+Also, when the task of writing the function is relatively easy i.e. _.range().

+**Why?** Client side lodash can contain a lot of code that needs to be parsed on each page load.
+For web components the parsing must happen before the page is rendered.